jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 In order to reduce DMA channel usage, there will be 2 DMAs for configuration: one that reads from a control data buffer and writes to the main channels, and one that the first DMA chains into that changes the read and write addresses of the first DMA\.

-Where literal channel 0 chains into "DMA 1" and that chains into "DMA 2" which normally chains into "DMA 1" again:
+Where literal channel 0 chains into "DMA 1" and that chains into "DMA 2" which normally chains into "DMA 1" again\.
+Each channel can be configured to wrap either its read or write address space\.
+DMA 1 should wrap in its write address space, and DMA 2 should wrap in its read address space \(since DMA 1 always reconfigures DMA 2, and DMA 2 configures the TMDS transmit channels as well as switch DMA 1's read position\.\)

 Channel 0: finishes displaying active data, chains into channel 3 and DMA 1 \(assuming DMA 1 is already reading from channels 0\-2 configuration buffer\)
 - DMA 1: configures DMA 2 to chain back into DMA 1